 Plus, "The Years I Thought I'd Never Mention Again" - Paralyzed After the Accidents

-After Devin Leary read about my accident (on this page, toward the bottom), he wrote after sustaining major injuries from a motor vehicle accident:
+One of my readers, Devin Leary, wrote me after reading about my accident (on this page, toward the bottom).
+He wrote about his sustaining major injuries including serious head injury from a motor vehicle accident:

 ~ Devin Leary Manager/Owner, Master Scuba Diver Trainer, Arraia Divers - PADI 5 Star IDC